 As well as introducing a rule for managing nutrient exports, it is clear that a significant proportion of land currently in pastoral agriculture will need to be converted to some other use generating much lower levels of nutrient export.
-Currently, EBOP estimates that, in order to achieve the desired outcomes for remediation of lakes Rotorua and Rotoiti, the minimum level of nutrient (nitrogenous) exports needs to reduce from 692 tonnes per annum to 435 tonnes.
-EBOP notes that the required reduction could be much greater as a result of increasing loads in the groundwater due to the age spectrum.
-Virtually all of this will need to come from a reduction in nutrients in stream flows, most of which is from ground water but some of which is from natural "point" sources.
-The implication is that the great bulk of the reduction will need to come from reducing nutrient exports from pastoral agriculture.
+At the time we were writing our report EBOP estimated that, in order to achieve the desired outcomes for remediation of lakes Rotorua and Rotoiti, the minimum level of nutrient (nitrogenous) exports needs to reduce from 692 tonnes per annum to 435 tonnes.
+EBOP noted that the required reduction could be much greater as a result of increasing loads in the groundwater due to the age spectrum.
+Virtually all of this would need to come from a reduction in nutrients in stream flows, most of which is from ground water but some of which is from natural "point" sources.
+The implication is that the great bulk of the reduction would need to come from reducing nutrient exports from pastoral agriculture.